RobertWHurst/Navaros/README.md

 ## Related Projects

 [Velaros](https://github.com/RobertWHurst/Velaros) - WebSocket router built as a companion to Navaros.
 Uses the same routing patterns and middleware concepts for WebSocket message handling.

+[Zephyr](https://github.com/telemetrytv/Zephyr) - Microservice framework that brings HTTP directly to your services.
+Works seamlessly with Navaros for service-to-service communication and gateway routing.